Living in Enfield

 Is Enfield a good place to live?

-What schools are in Enfield?
+What are the schools in Enfield like?

-What is the transport like in Enfield?
+What is the average house price in Enfield?

 Where does this data come from?